sachith89/programming-guide/springboot-properties-usage.md

 # Springboot Properties

-group properties that we can override in the application context:
+Group properties that we can override in the application context:

 - Core properties (logging properties, thread properties)
 - Integration properties (RabbitMQ properties, ActiveMQ properties)